 Learn about wheelchair accessibility and how to plan an accessible visit to Bryce Canyon National Park.

 Two moderately sloping ramps lead from the parking lot to the Visitor Center.
-The building is equipped with a lowered information/sales desk and fully accessible auditorium with a captioned 22-minute film.
-Restrooms have fully-accessible stalls.
+The building is equipped with a lowered information desk and fully accessible auditorium with a captioned 24-minute film.
+Assisted Listening and Audio Description devices are available at the front desk upon request.
+Restrooms have fully accessible stalls.